 - NEB&W – ’50s New England modelling inside the Rensselaer Polytechnic Institute.

-- Michael Burgett’s C&O Clifton Forge Division – Early 1960’s era, excellent modelling with prototype CTC signal system and dispatching.
+- Michael Burgett’s C&O Clifton Forge Division – with prototype CTC panel & signals.

 - George Dutka’s White River Division – Modelling New England and much more.

 - John Parker – BNSF Fall River Subdivision – Modern BNSF modelling on a heavy operations-based layout with working CTC dispatching and real-time car control.

-- Larry Reynolds – PRR Altoona Area – The Pennsylvania circa 1950’s.
-Great modelling plus operations-based layout with working US&S CTC dispatching panel coupled with PRR position light signals.
+- Larry Reynolds – PRR Altoona Area – circa 1950s with working US&S CTC dispatch panel coupled with PRR position light signals.